pinohu/DYNASTY/Empire_Bible_Complete.md

 #### Law 2: The Bloodline Protection

-**Text**: Beneficiaries are limited to the direct lineal descendants of Chimenime Xavier and Judith, and their spouses (while married).
+**Text**: Beneficiaries are limited to the direct lineal descendants of Ikechukwu Polycarp Nnamdi Ohu and Judith Huchukwuyem Ohu, and their spouses (while married).
 Adopted children are included if legally adopted before age 18.

 **Rationale**: This law ensures that the Empire remains within the [family] bloodline and prevents dilution through non-family beneficiaries.